avastmick/google-generative-ai-rs/README.md

-# google-generative-ai-rs
+# Google Generative AI API client (unofficial)

 An unofficial rust-based client library to interact with the Google generative AI API.

+The goals is to emulate the [Google AI Python SDK](https://github.com/google/generative-ai-python), but in Rust.

+Initial focus will be on the [newer Gemini models](https://blog.google/technology/ai/google-gemini-ai/), but the more stable and mature models will hopefull be also supported.

-⚠️ initial working out; it will change very frequently. ⚠️
+⚠️ Warning: initial working out; it will change very frequently. ⚠️

 ## Contributing